Stochastic Recursive Variance Reduction for Efficient Smooth Non-Convex Compositional Optimization: Introduction

-\textbf{Related Works } Classical first-order methods such as gradient descent (GD), accelerated graident descent (AGD) and stochastic gradient descent (SGD) have received intensive attentions in both convex and non-convex optimization \citep{NESTEROV,ghadimi2016accelerated,li2015accelerated}.
-When the objective can be written in a finite-sum or online/expectation structure, variance-reduced gradient (a.k.a.~variance reduction) techniques including SAG \citep{schmidt2017minimizing}, SVRG \citep{xiao2014proximal,allen2016variance,reddi2016stochastic}, SDCA \citep{shalev2013stochastic,shalev2014accelerated}, SAGA \citep{defazio2014saga}, SCSG \citep{lei2017non}, SARAH/SPIDER \citep{nguyen2017sarah,fang2018spider,wang2018spiderboost}, etc., can be employed to improve the theoretical convergence properties of classical first-order algorithms.
-Notably, \citet{fang2018spider} recently proposed the SPIDER-SFO algorithm which non-trivially hybrids the iteration of stochastic recursive gradient descent (SARAH) \citep{nguyen2017sarah} with the normalized gradient descent (NGD).
-In the representative case of batch-size 1, SPIDER-SFO adopts a small step-length that is proportional to the squared targeted accuracy $\varepsilon^2$, and (by rebooting the SPIDER tracking iteration once every $\ep^{-2}$ iterates) the variance of the stochastic estimator can be constantly controlled by $\cO(\varepsilon^2)$.
-For finding $\varepsilon$-accurate solution purposes, \citet{wang2018spiderboost} rediscovered a variant of the SARAH algorithm that achieves the same complexity as SPIDER-SFO \citep{fang2018spider} (their algorithm is under the name of SPIDER-BOOST since it can be seen as the SPIDER-SFO algorithm with relaxed step-length restrictions).
-The theoretical convergence property of SARAH/SPIDER methods in the smooth non-convex case outperforms that of SVRG, and is provably optimal under a set of mild assumptions \citep{fang2018spider,wang2018spiderboost}.
+\textbf{Related Works } Classical first-order methods such as gradient descent (GD), accelerated gradient descent (AGD) and stochastic gradient descent (SGD) have received intensive attetions in both convex and non-convex optimization ~\citep{NESTEROV,ghadimi2016accelerated,li2015accelerated}.
+When the objective can be written in a finite-sum or online/expectation structure, variance-reduced gradient (a.k.a.~variance reduction) techniques including SAG \citep{schmidt2017minimizing}, SVRG \citep{xiao2014proximal, allen2016variance,reddi2016stochastic}, SDCA \citep{shalev2013stochastic,shalev2014accelerated}, SAGA~\citep{defazio2014saga}, SCSG~\citep{lei2017non}, SNVRG~\citep{zhou2018stochastic}, SARAH/SPIDER~\citep{nguyen2017sarah,fang2018spider,wang2019spiderboost,nguyen2019optimal}, etc., can be employed to improve the theoretical convergence properties of classical first-order algorithms.
+Notably in the smooth non-convex setting,~\citet{fang2018spider} recently proposed the SPIDER-SFO algorithm which non-trivially hybrids the iteration of stochastic recursive gradient descent (SARAH)~\citep{nguyen2017sarah} with the normalized gradient descent.
+In the representative case of batch-size 1, SPIDER-SFO adopts a small step-length that is proportional to $\varepsilon^2 \land \varepsilon n^{-1/2}$ where $\varepsilon$ is the squared targeted accuracy, and (by rebooting the SPIDER tracking iteration once every $n \land \cO(\varepsilon^{-2})$ iterates) the variance of the stochastic estimator can be constantly controlled by $\cO(\varepsilon^2)$.
+For finding $\varepsilon$-accurate solution purposes,~recent works \citet{wang2019spiderboost,nguyen2019optimal} discovered two variants of the SARAH algorithm that achieve the same complexity as SPIDER-SFO~\citep{fang2018spider} and SNVRG~\citep{zhou2018stochastic}.\footnote{\citet{wang2019spiderboost} names their algorithm SPIDER-BOOST since it can be seen as the SPIDER-SFO algorithm with relaxed step-length restrictions.} The theoretical convergence property of SARAH/SPIDER methods in the smooth non-convex case outperforms that of SVRG, and is provably optimal under a set of mild assumptions~\citep{arjevani2019lower,fang2018spider,nguyen2019optimal,wang2019spiderboost}.